 After a night or two in 3.399 meters altitude, we will board the train into the mountains, first to visit the Incan city of Machu Picchu before it is time for the Sacred Valley of the Incas.
-Back in Lima, we will have time to say good-bye to Peru before our direct flight back to Amsterdam.
-This Peru guide should give you an orientation of what you can explore during a first 10 days trip.
-We will add new blog articles to our Gay Travel Guide Peru with more information in the next months.
+Finally, back in Lima, we will have time to say goodbye to Peru before our direct flight back to Amsterdam.
+This Peru guide should give you an orientation of what you can explore during the first 10 days trip.
+We will add new blog articles to our Gay Travel Guide Peru with additional information in the next months.
 But now, enjoy Peru through a Couple of Men‘s eyes.

-We will begin our trip with a walking tour of Colonial Lima, the capital of the Vice Royalty of Peru visiting the historic downtown with its over fifty monuments and colonial edifices, such as the Paseo de la República, the San Martín Square, the Main Square, the Government Palace, the Archbishop’s Palace, and the Cathedral Basilica.
-After that, we will go and see the “Treasures of Perú” collection, a fine selection of objects made of gold, ceramics, and textiles from different pre-Columbian cultures at the museum of the Banco Central de la Reserva.
-Of course, the catacombs of the monumental Convento de San Francisco, home to the largest collection of religious art in the Americas should not be missed on our tour.
-After visit Lima Downtown we are planning to go to the Larco Museum that is considered to be one of the oldest private museums and the best in Latin America.
-The museum is located inside a viceregal lodge that dates back from the XVIII century, which was constructed on a pre-Inca pyramid.
-This place was founded in 1926 this museum shows the 3000 years of pre-Colombian development.
-By visiting the Larco Museum we will go back in time to the pre-Columbian era discovering the more than 5,000 years of history of ancient Peru, through a fascinating collection of Precolumbian art.
+We started our trip with a walking tour of Colonial Lima, the capital of the Vice Royalty of Peru, visiting the historic downtown with its over fifty monuments and colonial edifices, such as the Paseo de la República, the San Martín Square, the Main Square, the Government Palace, the Archbishop’s Palace, and the Cathedral Basilica.
+After that, we visited the “Treasures of Perú” collection, a fine selection of objects made of gold, ceramics, and textiles from different pre-Columbian cultures at the museum of the Banco Central de la Reserva.
+Of course, the catacombs of the monumental Convento de San Francisco, home to the largest collection of religious art in the Americas, should not be missed on our tour.
+After visiting Lima Downtown, we went to the Larco Museum, which is considered one of the oldest private museums and the best in Latin America.
+The museum is located inside a viceregal lodge that dates back from the XVIII century, constructed on a pre-Inca pyramid.
+This place was founded in 1926.
+This museum shows the 3,000 years of pre-Colombian development.
+By visiting the Larco Museum, we went back in time to the pre-Columbian era discovering the more than 5,000 years of history of ancient Peru, through a fascinating collection of pre-Columbian art.

-After arriving in Paracas, about 3-4 hours by bus or car south of Lima, we will go on an adventurous buggy tour through the famous dunes and will give sand boarding a try.
+After arriving in Paracas, located about 3-4 hours by bus or car south of Lima, we went on an adventurous buggy tour through the famous dunes and give sand boarding a try.
 The next day, a Ballestas island tour is on our program.
 The Ballestas Islands are a vibrant and colorful wildlife sanctuary filled with wild birds and mammals, including sea lions, fur seals, and endangered Humboldt penguins.
-During this two-hour boat tour we should come face-to-face with these animals in their natural habitation while we are onboard a speedboat.
-On rare occasions, it is even possible to see dolphins and whales, so keep your fingers crossed!
+We came face-to-face with these animals during this two-hour boat tour in their natural habitation while onboard a speedboat.
+It is even possible to see dolphins and whales on rare occasions, so keep your fingers crossed!
 In addition to the animals named above, a wide range of seabirds also calls these rocky islands their home.
-We might be able to see and hear pelicans, boobies, red-footed Guanay cormorants, and many other types of birds.
+We saw and heard pelicans, boobies, red-footed Guanay cormorants, and many other types of birds.
 Early in the 20th century, the guano (bird droppings) from all these birds was collected and sold as fertilizer.
 Due to the vast quantities of this valuable substance, this became a major source of revenue for businesses on the coast.
 But there is even more!
-Do you know about the mysterious geoglyph, similar to the Nazca Lines, that are carved into the face of a cliff over 1,000 years ago?
+Do you know about the mysterious geoglyph, similar to the Nazca Lines, carved into the face of a cliff over 1,000 years ago?
 This symbol is called The Candelabra, and it remains the source of much speculation and debate.
-It likely was created by the Paracas tribe living on the coast at that time, for reasons unknown.
+It likely was created by the Paracas tribe living on the coast at that time for reasons unknown.

-Our day will start with an early morning flight into Cusco.
-Since we will travel from sea level to around 3.400 m altitudes, we will take it slowly the first day to be able to climatize to the altitude.
-Around 1 pm we will start our city tour and surrounding like plaza mayor, the cathedral, the palace Goricancha and the convent of Santo Domingo continuing our tour by the fortress of Sacsayhuaman.
-Inside the fortress, we wanna see the underground galleries and the semicircular amphitheater of Kenko, the baths of the Inca of Tambomachay with its system of aqueducts, canals, and waterfalls; the complex military Pukapukara Inka and the fortress of Sacsayhuaman.
-After our first night in Cusco, it will be time to board the train to Aguas Calientes, at the foot of Machu Picchu.
-The journey will take us approximately 3,5 hours, during which you will enjoy the spectacular scenery of the Peruvian Andes.
-After arrival, we will take the bus to Machu Pichu entrance visiting both sectors, the agriculture and urban split in venues with its monitoring station, cemetery, and rock than ritual, Temple of the Sun, Intihuatana, group road sacred temple of the three windows, the main temple, shrine or tomb, doors, fountains, and plazas.
-The next day after breakfast at the hotel, it is time to see “Sacred Valley of the Incas” with stops at the religious temples, craft markets and typical Indian market taking place on Tuesdays, Thursdays, and Sundays.
-Our next stop will be the Inca village of Pisac and the town of Ollantaytambo, where we see his famous Inca terraces and temples, and finally, visit the fortress of the same name.
+Our day started with an early morning flight into Cusco.
+Since we will travel from sea level to around 3,400 m altitudes, we had to take it slowly the first day to climb to the altitude at once.
+Around 1 pm, we started our city tour and surrounding like plaza mayor, the cathedral, the palace Goricancha and the convent of Santo Domingo, continuing our tour by the fortress of Sacsayhuaman.
+Inside the fortress, we saw the underground galleries and the semicircular amphitheater of Kenko, the baths of the Inca of Tambomachay with its system of aqueducts, canals, and waterfalls; the complex military Pukapukara Inka and the fortress of Sacsayhuaman.
+After our first night in Cusco, we boarded the train to Aguas Calientes, beneath Machu Picchu.
+The journey took us approximately 3.5 hours, during which we were able to enjoy the spectacular scenery of the Peruvian Andes.
+After arrival, we took the bus to Machu Pichu entrance visiting both sectors, the agriculture and urban split in venues with its monitoring station, cemetery, and rock than ritual, Temple of the Sun, Intihuatana, group road sacred temple of the three windows, the main temple, shrine or tomb, doors, fountains, and plazas.
+Back in Cusco by train, the next day it is time to see “Sacred Valley of the Incas” with stops at the religious temples, craft markets and typical Indian market taking place on Tuesdays, Thursdays, and Sundays including the Inca village of Pisac and the town of Ollantaytambo, where we saw his famous Inca terraces and temples, and finally, visit the fortress of the same name.

 How to travel to Peru?

 How to get to Peru from Europe?
 We found some great flight opportunities with flights from Europe and Amsterdam with KLM Royal Dutch Airlines with some pretty good deals starting from 598 Euro* return to Lima and from 769 Euro* return to Cusco.
-There are plenty of direct connections from Amsterdam to Lima (J Chavez International Airport) including KLM partner airlines DELTA and Air France as well as connectiing flights with Avianca and Copa Airlines.
+There are plenty of direct connections from Amsterdam to Lima (J Chavez International Airport), including KLM partner airlines DELTA and Air France, and connecting flights with Avianca and Copa Airlines.
 Click here for Amsterdam- Peru – Amsterdam > *subject to availability / last check: October 2019

 Gay-friendly Hotels in Peru

 During our trip, we will stay in several hotels and accommodations.
-Organized by and LGBTQ+ tour operator, we are exprecting to stay at LGBTQ+ and gay-friendly hotels.
+Organized by an LGBTQ+ tour operator, we are expecting to stay at LGBTQ+ and gay-friendly hotels.
 After our trip, we will review our experiences as an openly gay traveling couple to give you the best tips and ideas for your Peru adventure.
-Until then please check out the links to the Peru hotels below:
+Until then, please have a look at the links to the Peru hotels below:

 How gay-friendly is Peru?

-Generally speaking, Peru is not LGBTQ+ and gay-unfriendly including the an anti discrimination law passed in 2017.
-Especially in the bigger cities such as Lima or Cusco, are places in Peru that can be considered relatively safe for lesbian, gay and queer travelers in general.
-Unfortunately, there are still laws in place to “protect public morals” (such as Article 183 of the Penal Code on “obscene exhibitions and publications”) which has been used against lesbians and gays in the past.
+Generally speaking, Peru is not LGBTQ+ and gay-unfriendly, including the anti-discrimination law passed in 2017.
+Especially in the bigger cities such as Lima or Cusco, are places in Peru that can be considered relatively safe for lesbian, gay, and queer travelers in general.
+Unfortunately, there are still laws in place to “protect public morals” (such as Article 183 of the Penal Code on “obscene exhibitions and publications”), which has been used against lesbians and gays in the past.
 Another unfortunate circumstance is, that the society’s attitude towards LGBTQ+ has generally been hostile and is still strongly influenced by the Catholic Church.
 We genuinely hope that this will change soon an the Peruvian administration will start to support lesbian, gay, trans and queer people and see LGBTQ+ rights as what they really are, human rights.

 Plan your Peru Trip with Couple of Men:

 Gay Travel Guide Peru: Please consider our tips as suggestions with no guarantee that it still will be like that when you are traveling there.
-Though we did our research and all our opinions written in this article are honest, authentic and true.
-We would like to thank Llama Trip for their invitation, support, and the possibility to experience the gay-friendly side of Peru on a very special way.
-If you have any questions about your plans for traveling to Peru, follow us and send us an email or drop us a line on Facebook, Twitter, Youtube, and Instagram.
-See you around the world and the next time in Lima, Paracas, Cucso, Machu Picchu and the sacred valley in the Andes!
+We did our research, and all our opinions written in this article are honest, authentic.
+We want to thank Llama Trip for their invitation, support, and the possibility to experience the gay-friendly side of Peru extraordinarily.
+For any clarifications about your plans for traveling to Peru, follow us and email us or drop us a line on Facebook, Twitter, Youtube, and Instagram.
+See you around the world and the next time in Lima, Paracas, Cusco, Machu Picchu, and the sacred valley in the Andes!